gabrieltseng/pycrop-yield-prediction/README.md

 not otherwise have access to.
 Providing this information (i.e. the year being analyzed, and the image's latitude and longitude) to the neural network too leads to an improvement in results.

+Two additional changes were made to the neural networks to account for this additional informaton:
+* An additional linear layer was added to the neural network.
+* No limit was set on the training time.
+This can be replicated with the `--train_steps=None` argument.

 As before, these results were generated using early stopping, with a patience of 10.
-They can be replicated by adding the `--add_year_loc` flag when training the models; all other arguments are the default arguments.
+They can be replicated by adding the `--add_year_loc` flag when training the models; aside from `train_steps`, all other arguments are the default arguments.

 In this case, because the Gaussian Process doesn't have access to additional information compared to the neural network, the neural network alone is competitive with the neural network and Gaussian Process combination.
 This has the advantage